nx-lr/protea/README.md

 > One language, three aspects.

-Trinity is a portable, multi-paradigm and multi-faceted programming language I created that aims to run on the JavaScript and Node.JS runtimes, and also on the .
+Trinity is a portable, multi-paradigm and multi-faceted programming language I created that aims to run on the JavaScript and Node.JS runtimes.
 It features a familiar JavaScript-like syntax, static (and dynamic) typing, a robust standard library and a unique combination of powerful features for imperative, declarative and meta-programming.

 ```dart
 def convertBase(str, fromBase, toBase) {